Korean Cinema – 누구의 딸도 아닌 해원 (Nobody’s Daughter Haewon) Review

 P.S.
 I have started a little film club over on Instagram on my Film Account so if you fancy joining head over there and get involved!!!
 This film was my first pick as I was super excited to find out about Mubi showcasing Hong Sang-soo’s work as most of his films have never been released here in the UK!!

-Park Chan Wook’s most famous film Oldboy is an epic tale of revenge, it was adapted from the Japanese manga of the same name.
-The film follows a man imprisoned for 15 years until he is released seemingly unexpectedly one day and his subsequent path of vengeance.
+Park Chan Wook’s most famous film, Oldboy, is an epic tale of revenge adapted from the Japanese manga of the same name.
+The film follows a man wrongfully imprisoned for 15 years until he is released seemingly unexpectedly one day and his subsequent path of vengeance.

 Spoilers Ahead!
-Abort now If your are still yet to see this iconic piece of Korean Cinema
+Abort now If you still have not seen this iconic piece of Korean Cinema.

 Park Chan Wook is a very visual director, his films are so immersive and beautifully shot.
 In Oldboy, the juxtaposition of ultra-violence with smaller more tender moments makes the film a rather emotional affair.
 It’s a movie not for the faint-hearted as the violence is rather graphic and the shock Oedipal twist is rather demented.